RitaLima23/RitaLima23/README.md

 # Hello 🖖

-My name is Rita Lima, i'm from Brazil 🌎 I'm A computer scientist 👩🏻‍🎓, that has looking for an opportunity in development Web Front-End. 👩🏻‍💻
+My name is Rita Lima, i'm from Brazil 🌎 I'm A computer scientist 👩🏻‍🎓, that has looking for an opportunity in development or security analyst. 👩🏻‍💻

 - 📍 From MA living in Paço do Lumiar - MA
 - 🔎 Seeking an opportunity